media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 * Feature: Store Credits: Issue Refunds using store credit
 * Feature: Store Credits: Add a My account tab to show customers their store credit
 * Feature: Store Credits: Add REST API endpoints for store credit

-= 3.1.4 =
-Min Version Compatibility Update: Advanced Coupons Premium 3.1.3 (if present)

-* Bug Fix: BOGO Fixed Discount and Percentage Discount Get types were overriding product price
-* Bug Fix: Discount amount not have adaptive value based on product price and discount

-= 3.1.3 =
-* Bug Fix: The "acfw_coupon_code" tag from URL Coupons "Redirect To URL" setting is replaced with URL slug instead of coupon code
-* Bug Fix: BOGO: the discounted is calculated wrong when currency is converted (Aelia, WPML)

-= 3.1.2 =
-* Bug Fix: Admin notices won't show up on the new settings app pages.
-* Bug Fix: The coupon upsell tab will be missing when some of the modules are disabled
-* Bug Fix: Adding cart condition premium features on coupon and deactivate the premium plugin will produce console log
-* Bug Fix: Help links: Youtube videos won't load sometimes
-* Bug Fix: Restrict settings API to only work for ACFW related options
-* Bug Fix: "Advanced Coupons by Category" Gutenberg block, Select Categories is not translatable
-* Bug Fix: The button "Done" is not translatable when adding Gutenberg block

-= 3.1.1 =
-* Bug Fix: Comma syntax causing issues on older PHP versions after update

-= 3.1 =
-* Feature: Gutenberg Block: Single Advanced Coupon
-* Feature: Gutenberg Block: Advanced Coupons by Category
-* Feature: Gutenberg block: Advanced Coupons by Customer
-* Bug Fix: Compatibility issue with Google listings and ads plugin

-= 3.0.2 =
-* Improvement: Add styling to the license activation notification on the Coupon Settings page
-* Bug Fix: Plugin not installing due to a file in the plugin repo.
-Remove the unused file.
-* Bug Fix: BOGO deal not saving Sort Priority in Cart

-= 3.0.1 =
-* Improvement: Remove code related to old ACFW settings
-* Bug Fix: Add warning notice when BOGO deal notice fixed and percentage discount is set to zero
-* Bug Fix: Remove un-necessary console logs
-* Bug Fix: Fixup Cart Conditions & Role Restrictions issues when running via WC REST API
-* Bug Fix: Coupon url should support special character or symbols and all of them has the same behavior
-* Bug Fix: Admin app related pages not loading for AWS hosted sites

-= 3.0 =
-* Improvement: BOGO: Create a BOGO coupon type "Buy X Get X Deal (BOGO)"
-* Improvement: BOGO: Move the existing interface to the general tab and remove the BOGO tab
-* Improvement: Change word "Trigger" to "Buy" and "Apply" to "Get" to make BOGO mechanics easy to understand
-* Bug Fix: Use correct variable for title in prevent_multiple_spaces_in_coupon_code function

-= 1.6.1 =
-* Bug Fix: Plugin could not be activated with PHP 7.2 environment due to a fatal error

-= 1.6 =
-* Improvement: Set Max value for "Percentage and Fixed Discounts".
-* Improvement: Add a "Did you know?" tip to the General tab on the Coupon edit screen.
-* Improvement: Add "More Cart Conditions (Premium)" tab to the Cart Conditions meta box.
-* Improvement: Add a tip to the URL Coupons tab to ensure users know about auto-apply and one-click apply features as well.
-* Improvement: Add a tip to the BOGO global settings tab to explain about advanced BOGO types available.
-* Improvement: Add tip to Usage limits section to educate users and make premium options clearer.
-* Improvement: Code improvements.
-* Bug Fix: When empty boxes are exist on cart conditions, it should shows a warning and should not be saved as coupon settings.

-= 1.5 =
-* Feature: Add help links for each Advanced Coupons module (top right of tab content panel)
-* Improvement: Group cart condition select options and make select field searchable
-* Improvement: URL Coupons: Reverse condition to enable/disable to match other modules and update description
-* Improvement: Cart Conditions: make condition field borders less aggressive on the eyes
-* Improvement: Clone Coupon: Put clone button/link above "move to trash" in Publish metabox and remove sidebar metabox
-* Improvement: Add descriptions to Cart Conditions, Role Restrictions and URL Coupons
-* Bug Fix: Show all the coupon edit screen tabs that are in the Premium version with information describing their function

-= 1.4.3 =
-* Improvement: Make WC install link more obvious on plugin missing dependency notice
-* Bug Fix: Rename jQuery timepicker javascript handle to prevent conflicts
-* Bug Fix: Site Crashing when updating ACFWF for stores that have disabled WC admin notes
-* Bug Fix: PHP Log occurs when multiple bogo deals added with discounted and no discount
-* Bug Fix: Set the in_array to strict mode for the code for preventing default coupon category deletion

-= 1.4.2 =
-* Bug Fix: Multiple BOGO notification messages when WooCommerce Stripe Gateway enabled
-* Bug Fix: Ensure WC API response don't include empty meta data
-* Bug Fix: Make all text translatable
-* Bug Fix: The product from Add Products is not removed when a Cart Condition of Product Categories Exists In Cart MORE THAN 0 is no longer fulfilled
-* Bug Fix: User can add duplicate products in Cart Condition
-* Bug Fix: Coupon URL: Support special characters, e.g ziaodangjia/小当家
-* Bug Fix: PHP Log critical error on website when updating WPML Multilingual to 4.11.5

-= 1.4.1 =
-* Bug Fix: PHP 7.2 & lower: Issue with second param not present on function calls causing PHP fatal error

-= 1.4 =
-* Feature: BOGO Deals: Necessary changes to support new 'Any Products' trigger and apply type (premium)
-* Improvement: Improve BOGO Deals implementation logic (code optimization)
-* Improvement: Improve BOGO discount display in cart table row
-* Bug Fix: Change new cloned coupon date with current date, not using the original coupon date

-= 1.3.7 =
-* Feature: Add coupons used list to Admin New Order admin email
-* Improvement: Add KB Article link in Coupon URL tab
-* Improvement: Improve codebase
-* Bug Fix: User can add duplicate products in BOGO specific & BOGO categories setting
-* Bug Fix: Sub-sub categories are not being recognized on the Cart Condition "Product Category Exist In Cart"
-* Bug Fix: Make BOGO and Add Product has same discounted price when Override Price discount is higher than product price

-= 1.3.6 =
-* Bug Fix: Critical error in Roles Restriction when loading guest session cleanup function on admin
-* Bug Fix: [Bogo Product Categories] Product counted twice as bogo trigger product, when product under more than 1 parent category
-* Bug Fix: The Advanced_Coupons object causes slow queries due to the wc_get_coupon_code_by_id function call

-= 1.3.5 =
-* Improvement: Code improvements
-* Bug Fix: Display notice when auto applied setting field is hidden in subfolder installs
-* Bug Fix: URL Force Apply generates an issue on cart when two auto apply individual use coupons are active
-* Bug Fix: When Multiple BOGO Coupon are applied at the same time, it keeps the coupon active when the apply condition isn't met

-= 1.3.4 =
-* Bug Fix: BOGO Deals apply table data is empty for combination products and product categories types after version 1.3.3

-= 1.3.3 =
-* Improvement: WooCommerce 4.8 compatibility
-* Improvement: Add French Translation (props <a href="https://wordpress.org/support/users/madmax4ever/" rel="nofollow">@madmax4ever</a>)
-* Bug Fix: Fix deprecated error with WooCommerce Admin Note function due to changes in WooCommerce 4.8
-* Bug Fix: Can't save comma as decimal separator on cart Sub-total condition

-= 1.3.2 =
-* Improvement: Add method to force URL coupon even when excluded with an auto apply coupon
-* Improvement: Update and improve translation file

-= 1.3.1 =
-* Bug Fix: Coupon with combination of BOGO and ADD PRODUCT with the same product name has incorrect discount

-= 1.3 =
-* Feature: Integration: WPML compatibility
-* Improvement: Add filter to all ACFWP upsell links
-* Improvement: Big code improvements
-* Bug Fix: Coupon code with Ampersand '&' does not apply to guest users
-* Bug Fix: PHP Notice error when ACFWF and WooCommerce Zapier is both activated

-= 1.2.3 =
-* Improvement: WC 4.4 compatibility
-* Improvement: WP 5.5 compatibility
-* Improvement: Code improvements

-= 1.2.2 =
-* Bug Fix: Minor code issues with WC Admin.

-= 1.2.1 =
-* Bug Fix: Compatibility with User Switching plugin
-* Bug Fix: Add placeholder values for BOGO and URL coupon settings

-= 1.2 =
-* Feature: Add Suggestions and actions to WC Inbox
-* Feature: WooCommerce Subscriptions Integration
-* Improvement: Allow quantity check for product categories cart condition
-* Improvement: Code improvements
-* Bug Fix: Able to set negative value in a BOGO specific product discounts
-* Bug Fix: Premium plugin upsell notice still showing when ACFWP added but not installed

-= 1.1 =
-* Improvement: Add getting started guide on activation
-* Improvement: Fix naming on shipping zone/region cart condition
-* Bug Fix: Duplicate BOGO notices in certain environments

-= 1.0 =
-* Initial release

 == Upgrade notice ==